About

 Outside of his PhD, Nahiyan teaches across various programmes including BA Communications, Media and Marketing as well as BA Sociology.
 He has taught different modules relating to digital marketing, data surveillance, algorithms, datafication as well as masculinity.

 In January 2025, Nahiyan was hired as a Qualitative Researcher for Bath Social and Development Research as part of a project funded by TASO (Transforming Access and Student Outcomes) that aims to evaluate student mental health and wellbeing interventions – what is referred to as The Boundary Spanner Project.
-His role involves an evaluation of the interventive programmes held here at St Mary’s using a Qualitative Impact Protocol (QuIP) which is an eclectic approach that draws on aspects of Process Tracing, Contribution Analysis, Most Significant Change and Realist Evaluation.
-This involves engaging with St Mary’s students who attend these interventive programmes.
+His role involved an evaluation of the interventive programmes held here at St Mary’s using a Qualitative Impact Protocol (QuIP) which is an eclectic approach that draws on aspects of Process Tracing, Contribution Analysis, Most Significant Change and Realist Evaluation.
+This involves engaging with St Mary’s students who attend these interventions.
+Nahiyan’s work with Bath SDR ultimately aimed to deliver robust evidence on the impact of wellbeing interventions for undergraduate students in higher education.

 Just three months into his PhD programme, Nahiyan was hired as a Research Associate at St Mary’s University for a wider project on mental health communities and internet censorship.
 He worked with esteemed colleagues including Dr. Jacob Johanssen, Dr. Daniela Nadj & Susanne Benzel from the Sigmund-Freud-Institut.
 Together, they investigated the rise of mental health communities, questioning how social media platforms can best manage mental health communities without endangering their members and external users amidst the legislation of the new online safety bill in the UK.
 The conclusion of this post led to the publication of Nahiyan’s first co-authored article in the International Journal of Cultural Studies.

-Outside of academic work, Nahiyan is the Office/Site Manager at a semi-private academy school in Hampstead.
-Away from work, Nahiyan enjoys training at the gym as well as competing in tennis & football.
+Outside of academic work, Nahiyan is currently working at Anna Freud in the department of Postgraduate Studies (PGS).
+He works closely with UCL, supporting both the workforce development courses in connection with the NHS as well as the Masters programmes held at Anna Freud.
+Away from work, Nahiyan enjoys training at the gym as well as competing in tennis and football.

 Research